jiroop/OLM_tutorial/README.md

-A detailed tutorial in ordinary linear modeling that walks through both the conceptual foundations of OLMs as well as a practical application using the Diamonds dataset in R. The entire tutorial is written in a quarto notebook and the rendered .html file can be viewed [here](https://jiroop.github.io/OLM_tutorial/).
+A detailed tutorial in ordinary linear modeling (OLM) that walks through both the conceptual foundations of OLMs as well as a practical application using the Diamonds dataset in R. The entire tutorial is written in a quarto notebook and the rendered .html file can be viewed [here](https://jiroop.github.io/OLM_tutorial/).

 **The notebook can be run modified locally as follows:**